squidsoup/kiwipycon-2016-youngcoders/students.md

 ### Learning about Strings and Integers

-First let's see what happens when we try to add numbers together as strings in the IDLE shell.
-The IDLE shell is a handy tool that will run the python code you type after you hit *enter*.
+First let's see what happens when we try to add integers together as strings in the IDLE shell.
+The IDLE shell is the handy tool you used before to answer your input question.
+Any code you add after the `>>>` prompt will run after you hit *enter*.
 It isn't a great way to write long programs, but it can be very handy for learning and exploring.

 1. Find the IDLE shell window.
 It will have a prompt starting with `>>>`.

-2. Let's try adding some numbers together as strings:
+2. Let's try adding some integers together as strings:

 `>>> '1' + '2'`